Wintering at Thormanby with a New Crew Member

 Savary Island

-29/08 — Duke’s Marina (Sechelt) to Savary Island
+August 29, 2025 — Duke’s Marina (Sechelt) to Savary Island

 Longest voyage of the summer.
-In a way, the whole season has been building up to this — testing the boat, fixing the boat, testing ourselves.
+In a way, the whole season has been building up to this.
+Testing the boat, fixing the boat, testing ourselves.
 Each short run a rehearsal for something bigger.
 Now it’s time.

 Full tank of gas and a reserve.
 Calm forecast.
 The last long weekend of summer.
 We’re headed to Savary Island.